 DefinitionBy Mayo Clinic staff

-Though rosacea doesn't have a cure, treatments can control and reduce the signs and symptoms.
+While there's no cure for rosacea, treatments can control and reduce the signs and symptoms.
 If you experience persistent redness of your face, see your doctor for a diagnosis and proper treatment.